La Push Beach

 You can take in the town by doing a self-guided tour which visits the various filming locations!

-Other attractions in Forks include various museums and hikes in the nearby Hoh Rainforest.
+Other things to do in Forks include various museums and hikes in the nearby Hoh Rainforest.
 There is also a good range of restaurants and places to stay here.

 RELATED: 10 Awesome Washington Coast Towns You’ve Got to Visit!